webosose/website/content/en/samples/posts/2024-12-26-idle-view-app.md

 ### Host PC

-Our team developed this project using a Windows environment.
+This project is developed using a Windows environment.
 However, the project can be set up and executed on other operating systems such as Linux or macOS.
 The following are the general specifications and software requirements for the host PC:

 - **Operating System**: Windows, Linux, or macOS (tested on Windows 10)
 - **CPU**: No specific requirements (standard modern CPUs are sufficient)